 Muckdogs Game Notes - vs. Williamsport

-Today's Game- Batavia second of a four game series against Williamsport Crosscutters.
-The Muckdogs have had success against the Phillies' affiliate this season, going 6-3 against them this season.
-This is just their second visit to Dwyer Stadium this season.
+Today's Game- Batavia closes out the season series with the Williamsport Crosscutters.
+The Muckdogs have clinched the season series W already, looking to split the four game set.
+After today's game, the Muckdogs welcome the State College Spikes to Dwyer Stadium.

-That was last night- Batavia made a late rally in game one of the doubleheader, but left the tying run on second base in the bottom of the seventh to drop 3-2.
-In the second game of the series, Batavia threw a two-hit shutout with three innings from Peyton Culbertson, and another shutout three from Jameson McGrane to win 1-0.
+That was last night- Manny Rodriguez ended an unearned run streak that dated back to June 19th.
+The Crosscutters tabbed him for four extra-base hits in the third inning for three runs.
+Four more came in the sixth.
+Batavia came back to 7-3 behind a Luke Jarvis home run, but ended up dropping 8-3.

-Money on the Mound- The Muckdogs pitching staff has locked in over the last seven games.
-In that time, spanning 73 innings, Batavia's pitchers have given up just 21 earned runs.
-That checks out to a 2.58 ERA over that seven game span, including a ten-inning shutout over West Virginia on August 20th.
+Money on the Mound- The Muckdogs pitching staff has locked in over the last eight games.
+In that time, spanning 82 innings, Batavia's pitchers have given up just 29 earned runs.
+That checks out to a 3.18 ERA over that eight game span, including a ten-inning shutout over West Virginia on August 20th.

 Rodriguez Rocks The 'Pen- LHP Manuel Rodriguez has been lights out for Batavia this season from the bullpen.
-He has not given up an earned run this season since June 19th.
-That stretch has lasted 35.2 innings for Rodriguez.
-Six of his last eight outings have seen him also strike out at least four batters
+He had a stretch has lasted 42 innings without giving up an earned run for Rodriguez.
+Six of his last nine outings have seen him also strike out at least four batters.

 Recent Roster Action- On August 24th, RHP Josh Roberson was assigned to Batavia, and RHP Jordan Holloway was sent to Batavia on Minor League Rehab.